 This move aligns Microsoft with Google and Yahoo, signaling the end of lenient email authentication.
 Businesses that fail to meet these email authentication protocols risk having their emails marked as spam or rejected entirely.
+Email authentication is no longer optional hygiene.
+It is becoming a minimum operating requirement for any business that relies on email to transact, market, or communicate.

 What Microsoft Requires for DMARC Compliance